Ornsbey History, Family Crest & Coats of Arms

-Anglo-Saxon origin and came from when the family lived in one of the places called Hornby in Lancashire, Westmorland (now part of Cumbria), or the North Riding of Yorkshire.
+The name Ornsbey is of Anglo-Saxon origin and came from when the family lived in one of the places called Hornby in Lancashire, Westmorland (now part of Cumbria), or the North Riding of Yorkshire.
 "This place is distinguished for its castle, which stands on the site of a Roman villa, on the summit of a bold rock of conical form, in many parts shrouded by trees, and washed by the Wenning at its base.
 The castle was originally founded soon after the Norman Conquest."
-CITATION[CLOSE]

 Early Origins of the Ornsbey family

-Another 173 words (12 lines of text) covering the years 1638, 1662 and 1668 are included under the topic Early Ornsbey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ornsbey research.
+Another 87 words (6 lines of text) covering the years 1638, 1662 and 1668 are included under the topic Early Ornsbey History in all our PDF Extended History products and printed products wherever possible.

 Ornsbey Spelling Variations